covid-at-home/covid-at-home/level3.md

 ### Go bag

-If the condition deteriorates to the point that you / the patient need to go to hospital, **you will not have time or be in the mood to think about what to pack**.
+If the condition deteriorates to the point that you / the patient needs to go to hospital, **you will not have time or be in the mood to think about what to pack**.
 So prepare beforehand a small bag with a zipper that contains:
 * A piece of paper with, in clearly readable print:
   * Identifying information: Name, date of birth, address
   * Names, addresses, and telephone numbers of loved ones and next of kin